 There are four designated Sites of Special Scientific Interest (SSSIs) within the borough: Banstead Downs, Chipstead Downs, Mole Gap to Reigate Escarpment and Reigate Heath.
 One further SSSI, Farthing Downs and Happy Valley, is located just across the border in Greater London.
-DMP Policy NHE2 states that development likely to have an adverse effect on the special interest features of a SSSI will only be permitted where it is demonstrated that the benefits of the development in that location clearly outweigh the impact on the special interest feature and on the national network of SSSI, and any impacts will be suitable mitigated.
-Within this monitoring period the Council validated 3 applications for development within/adjacent to SSSIs.
+DMP Policy NHE2 states that development likely to have an adverse effect on the special interest features of a SSSI will only be permitted where it is demonstrated that the benefits of the development in that location clearly outweigh the impact on the special interest feature and on the national network of SSSI, and any impacts will be suitably mitigated.
+Within this monitoring period, the Council validated 3 applications for development within or adjacent to SSSIs.
 No application was refused for reasons related to designation.

 Natural England assesses the condition of all sites to determine the quality of the special habitats and species.
-The table below shows that 98.5% of the borough's SSSIs are in a favourable or recovering condition; this is above the Department for Environment, Food and Rural Affairs target of 95%.
-Table 1 identifies particular issues with the condition of Mole Gap to Reigate Escarpment and Reigate Heath -0.5% and 25.9% respectively of units within these areas are assessed as being in an unfavourable condition.
+The table below shows that 96.4% of the borough's SSSIs are in a favourable or recovering condition; this is above the Department for Environment, Food and Rural Affairs target of 95%.
+Table 3 identifies the areas being in an unfavourable condition, which are located in Mole Gap to Reigate Escarpment and Reigate Heath, however these areas are very limited.